-On Nov 10, 2011 and again in 2012, Gartner released it’s annual “Magic Quadrant for Web Content Management“.
-As seen in the quadrant, Autonomy product stack is a clear leader.
-In this post we take each fundamental WCM feature that Gartner puts forth and discuss it from an Autonomy Product stack’s implementation perspective.
+On Nov 10, 2011 and again in 2012, 2013 and 2014, Gartner released it’s annual “Magic Quadrant for Web Content Management“.
+As seen in the quadrant, HP Autonomy product stack is a clear leader.
+In this post we take each fundamental WCM feature that Gartner puts forth and discuss it from an HP Autonomy Product stack’s implementation perspective.

 Gartner’s comments are in italics and bold.
 Read on, and feel free to provide your comments below.

 So your friendly marketing executive calls to say he needs a Vanity URL for a page on your AEM hosted site.
 And you cringe.
 How do you get this done right without getting penalized by Search Engines?
 Should you do this at the Load Balancer level?
 Within AEM Dispatcher configurations? within AEM Publish instance?
 What about horizontal replication of these configurations?
 And oh, who’s going to maintain this?
 It’s not like your Dev Ops team is necessarily twiddling their thumbs waiting for work.

 This post will address a few different ways to accomplish Vanity URLs within an Adobe AEM implementation and discuss some pros and cons.

 Even before the Adobe Summit, that took place in March 9th to 13th, 2015 in Salt Lake City, UT, Forrester had this to say “Adobe was a runaway winner across a broader digital experience delivery portfolio”.

 Adobe put a great show (including a concert by Imagine Dragons!) and displayed a wide range of digital marketing products and integrations.
 It was fun.
 It was Radioactive!